centarro/commerce-docs/docs/v2/developer-guide/customers/addresses.md

 ![Customized street address](../../images/address-entry-2.png)

 ### Setting initial values for address field properties
-**Note: onInitialValues is deprectated and no longer fires since version 1.5**
+**Note: onInitialValues is deprecated and no longer fires since version 1.5**
 @see the [AddressEvents](https://git.drupalcode.org/project/address/blob/8.x-1.x/src/Event/AddressEvents.php) documentation.

 The *Address* module provides an event that can be used to set initial values for address field properties.
 In this example, we'll create an event subscriber to set the default country to *Australia*, the suburb to *New South Wales*, and the city to *Sydney*.